Make Room for Innovation.

 Ready to Apply to HATCH?

-UBC President Santa Ono raises a glass to HATCH during a visit on December 20, 2016.
+UBC President Santa Ono raises a glass to HATCH during a visit.

 The water he’s drinking was purified by HATCH startup Acuva’s LED-based portable purifier.